-- 1) How much federal funding are you requesting from the MPO? - What is the source of the 20% local match? - How much funding are you requesting from other sources? - 2) Describe the work that has been completed on this project. - 3) Describe the work that still needs to be completed and the schedule for completion of the remaining work including the month and year of updates. - 4) Have you requested shortfall funding for this project from the MPO in the past?
+- 1) How much federal funding are you requesting from the MPO? - What is the source of the 20% local match? - How much funding are you requesting from other sources? - 2) Describe the work that has been completed on this project. - 3) Describe the work that still needs to be completed and the schedule for completion of the remaining work. - 4) Have you requested shortfall funding for this project from the MPO in the past?
 How many times?
 If yes, how much funding did you request and how much funding did you receive? - 5) Have there been any changes in scope to this project?
 If so, please describe these changes to the scope of the project and how they have affected the cost of the project.

 Criteria Points Points Points

 Percent Up to 50% 3 51-99% 2 100% or more 1

 Increase in

 Request Over

-First Budget
+Original Budget

-Highest Phase Less than or 1 ROW 2 CON 3
+Highest Phase Less than 1 ROW 2 CON 3

-Complete equal to planning
+Complete Planning

-Previously 3 2 times 2 3 or more 1
+Previously 1 time 3 2 times 2 3 or more 1

-Received 0 or 1 time times
+Received times

 Shortfall Funds